lpenteri/eos-wallet-app/CONTRIBUTING.md

 ## Reporting Bugs

 We are deprecating the use of Github issues in favor of Trello.
 If you find an issue, post it to the [board](https://trello.com/c/X4P2y40U/12-api-layer).
+Every issue should have a clear description, no matter how concise it may be.
+For images requesting UI changes or fixes, please be sure to include a screenshot.

 ## JavaScript style